PubHubs/PubHubs/docs/deploy/hub/README.md

     - It is recommended that the Hub server domain is different than the Hub client domain.
 This is because they both expose http endpoints.
     - For security reasons, it is recommended that the Hub server domain is not a subdomain of the Hub client domain and vice versa.
 This is to prevent the sharing of cookies and local storage between the Hub server and the Hub client.

-The pubhubs team will provide an access token to pull the client and hub images.
-The access token is not confidential, but is needed to pull images from gitlab.
+The pubhubs team will provide an deploy token to pull the client and hub images.
+The deploy token is not confidential, but is needed to pull images from gitlab.

-- **Access token** - for retrieving the Hub server and Hub client docker images
+- **Deploy token** - for retrieving the Hub server and Hub client docker images, it consists of a username and a token.

 ```
 Example information